avkosme/hugo-dev/README.md

-# All In One develop golang app docker image
+# Golang app docker image for developing

 Use for dev, test, deploy